orta/kf-theme-vscode/README.md

 ## What's new?
 ### 17.0.0
-- **New!** &mdash; The hell just got frozen as Kary Themes now offer icons!
+- **New!** &mdash; The hell just got frozen as Pro Colors now offer icons!
 With this release you'll be able to pick one of the two icon themes fully hormonized and carefully aligned for this theme.
 They work great on both Light and Dark themes.
 - **New!** &mdash; Go Lang is now officially onboard of the first class supported languages!
 - **New!** &mdash; Hell got even more frozen because we now also support C++ first class!
 Many many goodies for C++ are included.